 VIII.
-Proposed Methodology
+Proposed Methodology and Work Plan

-The proposed methodology section of the Reply is critical to demonstrating the Contractor's knowledge, experience, and understanding of the Scope of Services requested.
-In this portion of the Reply, the Contractor must provide a detailed description of the proposed methodologies that will be employed to gather information and conduct the necessary analyses for this review.
-The Contractor's Reply must state that it will provide all services outlined and meet all requirements provided in Scope of Services of this Solicitation.
+The proposed methodology and work plan section of the Reply is critical to demonstrating the Contractor's knowledge, experience, and understanding of the Scope of Services requested and work that will need to be completed as part of each project.

+Methodology.
+In this portion of the Reply, the Contractor must provide a detailed description of the proposed methodologies that will be employed to gather information and conduct the necessary analyses for each review.
+The Contractor's Reply must state that it will provide all services outlined in Scope of Services of this Solicitation.